 A 7 step process to build a basic GPU cluster:

 The Challenges Presented by GPU Accelerators

 Any accelerator technology by definition is an addition over the baseline processor.
 In modern HPC environments, the dominant baseline architecture is x86_64 servers.
 Virtually all HPC systems use the Linux operating system (OS) and associated tools as a foundation for HPC processing.
 Both the Linux OS and underlying x86_64 processors are highly integrated and are heavily used in other areas outside of HPC — particularly web servers.

-Virtually all GPU accelerators are added via the PCIe bus.
-This arrangement provides a level of separation from the core OS/processor environment.
-The separation does not allow for the OS to manage processes that run on the accelerator as if they were running on the main system.
+Until recently, GPU accelerators were added via the PCIe bus.
+This arrangement provided a level of separation from the core OS/processor environment, and to the other GPUs in the server.
+With the introduction of P100s, the connection of one GPU to another GPU is much better, and the connection with the same SXM2 link to the CPUs are coming.
+However, GPUs will still have a separation which does not allow for the OS to manage processes that run on the accelerator as if they were running on the main system.
 Even though the accelerator processes are leveraged by the main processors, the host OS does not track memory usage, processor load, power usage or temperatures for the accelerators.
 In one sense the GPU is a separate computing domain with its own distinct memory and computing resources.